Damp and condensation

 How can you reduce condensation?

-- increase ventilation in your home
+- Increase ventilation in your home

-- reduce the amount of moisture in the air
+- Reduce the amount of moisture in the air

-- try to keep an even, constant temperature
+- Try to keep an even, constant temperature

 - Maintain a low level of heating in your home to assist in keeping wall temperatures warmer